 ProtonVPN also states that cheaper connections have lower speeds, but doesn’t explain how or why.
 Intentionally slowing down its own VPN service seems like it’s working against the mission of defending privacy rights.

 Every subscription is available in three durations — monthly, annual, and biannual — meaning there are ten total prices you might end up paying for ProtonVPN.
-It made us miss the extremely lucid structures you get with Zenmate and Surfshark.
+It made us miss the extremely lucid structures you get with Surfshark.

 Hard to get customer support